ASE G1 Maintenance & Lt. Repair Practice Test

 - D. Neither A or B

 Answer A is wrong.
 A restricted left front brake line causes the vehicle to pull to the right when braking.
-It pulls to the left because the left front brake unit has more stopping power than the right front unit does.
+It pulls to the left because the left front brake unit has more stopping power than the right.

 Answer B is correct.
 A frozen right front caliper causes the vehicle to pull to the left when braking.
-It's pulling because the left side brake unit has more clamping force than the right or opposite side brake unit does.
+It's pulling because the left brake unit has more clamping force than the right or opposite brake unit.

 Answer C is wrong.
 Answer B is correct.